xm-emaxwell/xm-labs-salesforce-casealert/README.md

         String sfUserFields = 'id, username, lastname, firstname, name, companyname, email, alias, communitynickname, isactive';
         ```
     ### :red_circle: WARNING
-    If you are going to use an xMatters step that updates a Salesforce case in this xMatters flow then you must remove the "after update" action from the Apex Trigger or update the Apex Trigger logic.
+    You can modify the Apex Trigger to invoke on case update as well, but if you are using an xMatters step that updates a Salesforce case then you must modify the Apex Trigger logic to only notify xMatters on something like status changed to Escalate or whatever you need for your scenario.
 It will create an infinite loop if you do not.
-Luckily if you leave xMatters settings as default it should detect a flood, but it can still take a few seconds. <span style="color:green"></span> If you forget the fastest action is to disable the xMatters workflow until you fix it.
+Luckily if you leave xMatters settings as default it should detect a flood, but it can still take a few seconds.
+If you forget the fastest action is to disable the xMatters workflow until you fix it.

-    **Adding a case comment is not considered a case update.**
+    **Adding a case comment is NOT considered a case update.**

-    You can remove the update action and only trigger on case creation by changing this
+    To enable the Apex Trigger to invoke on case update do one of the following.

+    Invoke on case creation and update
     ```java
     trigger xMattersCaseAlert on Case (after insert, after update) {
     ```
-    to this
+    or Invoke only on case update
     ```java
-    trigger xMattersCaseAlert on Case (after insert) {
+    trigger xMattersCaseAlert on Case (after update) {
     ```
 4. Create a new Apex Class (xMattersReq)
     * **Name** = xMattersReq